RISE Sleep Tracker

 Speak to your doctor about switching up your dose or trying a new medication.

-We’ve covered more reasons you could be waking up at 3 A.M. each night here.
+We’ve covered more reasons you could be waking up at 3 A.M. each night here and the factors that determine if you're a light or heavy sleeper here.

 When Should I See a Doctor if I Keep Waking Up in the Night?